Verneinender/Verneinender/README.md

 ### Education:
 * Master of Science in Mechanical Engineering at Technical University of Darmstadt. (not finished)
-* Bachelor in Mechanical Engineering at Jingsu University.
+* Bachelor in Mechanical Engineering at Jiangsu University.

 ### Additional information:
 * I'm currently learning automated driving, mainly in direction sensor fusion and SLAM.